chiyu1203/UnityDataAnalysis/README.md

     "extract_follow_epoches": boolean,this is used in "sorting_time_series_analysis.py" to extract trajectory during follow_epoches for further analysis.
 If false, the the entire trajectory durning the experiment will be extracted

     "follow_locustVR_criteria": boolean,this is used in "sorting_time_series_analysis.py" to classify follow behaviour.
 If true, the programme will use distance, velocity and degree deviation to define follow behaviour.
 If false, the programme will use only distance and velocity.

+    "calculate_follow_chance_level": boolean, work in progress, this is used to calculate the frequency of follow behaviour happens at the chance level.
+Current plan is to shuffle the position of agents across trials but how to implement that remains unclear.
+Probably just to apply some 45 degree rotation to the trajectory of the agents.

     "graph_colour_code": array of string, just a helper array to know which colour is used when plotting the data.